philipturner/molecular-renderer/Documentation/macos-instructions.md

 ## Program Startup

 Open the source code in Xcode by double-clicking `Package.swift`.
 Do not run the code from within the Xcode UI.
+If you do this, the code will fail to link to OpenMM and/or run very slowly.

 Instead, open a Terminal window at the package directory.
 Run `bash run.sh` on every program startup.